bedarkarpriyanka/NLP-Project-Fake-News-Detection/README.md

   - prints top 5 sentences which where predicted as "true" (not fake news) with highest softmax probabilities.

-## Software and Library Requirements:
+## How to setup & run the project on your local:
+1. Clone the repo.
+2. cd directory/path/to/repo
+3. Setup a virtualenv.
+For Mac OS it is:
+  - `pip install virtualenv`
+  - `virtualenv venv`
+  - `source venv/bin/activate`

-Just do `pip install -r requirements.txt`
+4. Run `pip install -r requirements.txt`
+5. Run `jupyter notebook`